ZoinerTejada/azure-data-guide/data-guide/technology-choices/data-transfer.md

 #### Sqoop

 [Sqoop](https://docs.microsoft.com/azure/hdinsight/hadoop/hdinsight-use-sqoop) is an Apache project and part of the Hadoop ecosystem.
+It comes pre-installed on all HDInsight clusters.
 It allows data transfer between an HDInsight cluster and relational databases such as SQL, Oracle, MySQL, etc. Sqoop is a collection of related tools, for example import, export, list-all-tables, and list-databases.
 To use Sqoop, you specify the tool you want to use and the arguments that control the tool.
 For more information on Sqoop, please refer to the [Sqoop User Guide](https://sqoop.apache.org/docs/1.4.4/SqoopUserGuide.html).

 You need to use Sqoop only when you are trying to import/export data between Hadoop and a relational database.
 It works with both Azure Storage blobs and Data Lake Store.